daniel-thompson/vim-theme-for-zed/README.md

 * _Vim Light_ is the recommended theme for most users.
 The widgets and Zed look and feel is based on the Zed default theme.
 Only the editor and terminal panes will look different.
-* _Vim Adwaita Light_ is a better cosmetic fit for modern GNOME desktops.
+* _Vim Dark_ combines the default vim colour scheme for dark mode merged with the Zed default theme.
-* _Vim Debug Light_ is a good choice for people who want to improve this theme!
+* _Vim Adwaita Light_ uses the same palette for the editor but Zed will be a better cosmetic fit for modern GNOME desktops.

-Regarding _Vim Debug Light_, currently there are tree-sitter categories where the Vim theme for Zed does not override the parent theme.
-That's because I haven't yet edited files that use these features. _Vim Debug Light_ sets these all to dull yellow and makes them bold.
-If you see anything yellow and bold using this theme please submit a bug report to the Issue Tracker.
+* _Vim Adwaita Dark_ is a dark variant of the above.

 Credits
 -------